-- We are aware that in some cases, a person (A) may wish to apply for a licence with the intention that another person (B) will ultimately use that licence. - 2.29 This might occur where person A (for example a site owner tendering for a solution) wishes to ensure that there is spectrum available in their area, before person B is confirmed as their solution provider.
-In that scenario, we would encourage those involved to consider which party or parties is best placed to apply for a licence. - 2.30 One option available today is that person A could apply for a licence, and at a later point consider surrendering the licence, shortly before person B submits an application for a licence at the same location, to ensure continuity.
-Alternatively, person A could retain their licence whilst person B applies for the same frequencies, and uses the User-Led coordination process to get their application approved, before person A surrenders their licence. - 2.31 In the future, person A would be able to transfer the licence to person B directly through a spectrum trading mechanism.
-17 - 2.32 This will be possible after we make regulations allowing the trading of shared access licences, in line with the process set out in our spectrum trading guidance.18 - 2.33 In all circumstances, a licensee must commence regular transmissions within six months after the date on which their licence was issued.
-If they fail to do, Ofcom may revoke their licence.
+- 2.29 We are aware that in some cases, a person (A) may wish to apply for a licence with the intention that another person (B) will ultimately use that licence. - 2.30 This might occur where person A (for example a site owner tendering for a solution) wishes to ensure that there is spectrum available in their area, before person B is confirmed as their solution provider.
+In that scenario, we would encourage those involved to consider which party or parties is best placed to apply for a licence. - 2.31 One option available today is that person A could apply for a licence, and at a later point consider surrendering the licence, shortly before person B submits an application for a licence at the same location, to ensure continuity.
+Alternatively, person A could retain their licence whilst person B applies for the same frequencies, and uses the User-Led coordination process to get their application approved, before person A surrenders their licence. - 2.32 In the future, person A would be able to transfer the licence to person B directly through a spectrum trading mechanism.14 - 2.33 This will be possible after we make regulations allowing the trading of shared access licences, in line with the process set out in our spectrum trading guidance.15 These regulations are currently going through a consultation process.